features

 The primary goals of nwcc currently are portability and correctness.
 Due to the amount of required work, many tradeoffs are necessary.
 As a result of many tradeoffs and compromises, neither nwcc's portability nor its correctness seem particularly impressive for the time being - But stay tuned, things will only get better!

 - The currently supported architectures are x86, AMD64, SPARC, MIPS and PowerPC.
-PA-RISC is going to join this list some time soon, probably followed by Alpha and perhaps ARM and SuperH within the next year
+ARM is going to join this list some time soon, possibly followed by other embedded architectures or PA-RISC within the next year

 - nwcc implements most of C90 (ISO C), though various language constructs that are particularly obscure, rarely used and/or of dubious usefulness are not yet implemented, or implemented in a broken way - see the bugs page for details